@extends('layouts.simple.master') @section('title', 'Basic Tables') @section('css') @endsection @section('main_content')

 Similar to tables and dark tables, use the modifier

-classes table-light
+classes table-light or table-dark to make

-s appear light or dark gray.
+<thead>s appear light or dark gray.

 To prevent any styles from leaking to nested tables, we use the child combinator (>) selector in our CSS.
 Since we need to target all the tds and ths in the thead, tbody, and tfoot, our selector would look pretty long without it.